Skip to main content

 Book help early if your return includes a 1099-R, renter credit, or county property question.
 Those returns take longer than a simple Social Security-only filing.

 • Hawaii Taxpayer Advocate: If your state issue is still unresolved after normal channels, use the Taxpayer Advocate office at 808-587-1791.
+The office is not a shortcut for formal appeals or private tax advice.

 What to gather before filing or asking for help